o2r-project/erc-spec/docs/spec/index.md

 Besides the files mentioned in this specification, the base directory MAY contain any other files and directories.

-### Main document & display file
+### Main & display file

-An ERC MUST have a _main document_, i.e. the file which contains the text and instructions being the basis for the scientific publication describing the packaged analysis.
+An ERC MUST have a _main file, i.e. the file which contains the text and instructions being the basis for the scientific publication describing the packaged analysis.

-The main document's name SHOULD be `main` with an appropriate file extension and media type.
-For example if the main document is RMarkdown, then the file extension should be `.Rmd` and the media type `text/markdown`.

 An ERC MUST have a _display file_, i.e. the file which is shown to the user first when he opens an ERC in a supporting platform or tool.

+_Main file_ and _display file_ MUST NOT be the same file.

+The _main file_ MUST be _executable_ in the sense that a software reads it as the input of a process to create the _display file_.
+The _main file_'s name SHOULD be `main` with an appropriate file extension and media type.

+!!! tip "Example"
+    If the main file is an R Markdown document, then the file extension should be `.Rmd` and the media type `text/markdown`.
+    A file `main.Rmd` will consequently be automatically identified by an implementation as the ERC's _main file_.

-The display file's name SHOULD be `view` with an appropriate file extension and media type.
+The display file's name SHOULD be `display` with an appropriate file extension and media type.

+!!! tip "Example"
-For example if the main document is Hypertext Markup Language (HTML), then the file extension should be `.htm` or `.html` and the media type `text/html`.
+    If the display file is an Hypertext Markup Language (HTML) document, then the file extension should be `.htm` or `.html` and the media type `text/html`.
+    A file `display.html` will consequently be automatically identified by an implementation as the ERC's _display file_.

+The ERC MAY use an interactive document with interactive figures and control elements for the packaged computations as the _display file_.
+The _interactive display file_ MUST have `HTML` format and SHOULD be valid [HTML5](https://www.w3.org/TR/html5/).

 !!! note
-    Typically, the _display file_ is "rendered" from the main file, which follows the [literate programming paradigm](https://en.wikipedia.org/wiki/Literate_programming).
+    The _main file_ thus follows the [literate programming paradigm](https://en.wikipedia.org/wiki/Literate_programming).

-The ERC MAY contain a document with interactive figures and control elements for interactive manipulation of the packaged computations.

-The interaction file MUST have `HTML` format and SHOULD be valid [HTML5](https://www.w3.org/TR/html5/).
+    Typical examples for the two core documents are R Markdown with HTML output, or an `R` script creating a PNG plot.

 ## ERC configuration file